-- The FY2021 Retention Incentive Performance Rights have a 3year performance period (commencing 1 November 2020 and ending on 31 October 2023). - The FY2021 Retention Incentive Performance Rights have performance hurdles relating to a Share Price Hurdle (with 100% vesting if the Company's share price is ≥ 90cps on 31 October 2023) (70% weighting) and a Retention Hurdle (30% weighting). - The Board obtained shareholder approval for the grant of the FY2021 Retention Incentive Performance Rights at Company's 2020 AGM on 28 January 2021. - Board considers that the grant of the FY2021 LTI Performance Rights and the grant of the FY2021 Retention Incentive Performance Rights (including the selected performance hurdles) are appropriate to retain key management personnel within the Company and to achieve the strategic objectives of the Company in the current market conditions.

-Further details of:

-- the remuneration and all monetary and non-monetary components for each of the Company's Senior Executives during the year and for each of the Directors during the year; and - the difference in the structure of remuneration of Non-Executive Directors from that of Executive Directors and Senior Executives, are set out in the Remuneration Report on pages 46 - 48 of our 2021 Annual Report.

-A listed entity which has an equity-based remuneration scheme should:

-- (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - (b) disclose that policy or a summary of it www.mmaoffshore.com/investor-centre/corporate-governance.
+• The FY2021 Retention Incentive Performance Rights have a 3- year performance period (commencing 1 November 2020 and ending on 31 October 2023).
+The FY2021 Retention Incentive Performance Rights have performance hurdles relating to a Share Price Hurdle (with 100% vesting if the Company's share price is ≥ 90cps on 31 October 2023) (70% weighting) and a Retention Hurdle (30% weighting).
+The Board obtained shareholder approval for the grant of the FY2021 Retention Incentive Performance Rights at Company's 2020 AGM on 28 January 2021.
+Board considers that the grant of the FY2021 LTI Performance Rights and the grant of the FY2021 Retention Incentive Performance Rights (including the selected performance hurdles) are appropriate to retain key management personnel within the Company and to achieve the strategic objectives of the Company in the current market conditions.
+Further details of: the remuneration and all monetary and non-monetary components for each of the Company's Senior Executives during the year and for each of the Directors during the year; and • the difference in the structure of remuneration of Non-Executive Directors from that of Executive Directors and Senior Executives, are set out in the Remuneration Report on pages 46 - 48 of our 2021 Annual Report.
+Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and A copy of the Company's Share Trading Policy can be found on the Corporate Governance page of our website at www.mmaoffshore.com/investor-centre/corporate-governance . \checkmark The Company's Share Trading Policy prohibits participants in an equity- based remuneration scheme from entering into transactions which limit the economic risk of participating in that scheme. (b) disclose that policy or a summary of it